 Traveling to Korea?
-There are so many wonderful things to do in Seoul which everyone will enjoy.
-Whether you’re a solo traveler or coming as a family, you won’t leave Seoul without falling in love with it’s rich history, great food, and amazing activities.
+There are so many unique things to do in Seoul which everyone will enjoy.
+Whether you’re a solo traveler or looking for things to do in Seoul with kids, you won’t leave Seoul without falling in love with it’s rich history, great food, and amazing activities.

 South Korea, a country plagued by war in the 1950’s and near-constant threats of invasion by their communist neighbor to the north, has defied all odds to become a major first-world powerhouse.
 The capital city of Seoul is a gleaming metropolitan city home to 10 million people (30% more than New York City).
 Visitors travelling to Seoul for the first time may not realize it’s home to major electronics brands LG and Samsung, or transportation brands Kia, Hyundai, and Daewoo.